 STEP RIGHT UP and get ready to Laugh, Have Fun, and Celebrate a magical night out in Phoenix with Carnival of Illusion!
-This top-rated attraction is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired roadshow.
+This top-rated attraction is "Revitalizing Magic" by blending their international travel theme with all the charms of a Vaudeville-inspired theater show.
 Due to the popularity and intimate nature of this boutique theater, shows sell out.
 Carnival of Illusion is Magic, Mystery and OOOH LA LA!
-Check ticket availability!

 Want to know more?